 The cases of the Smithsonian inquisition, California Science Center scandal, Guillermo Gonzales scandal, NMNH backpedaling, Granville Sewell censorship, Springer publishing misdeed, NASA JPL persecution, Ball State U discrimination, etc. do not make Perakh or Elsberry pause, nor do such events seem relevant at all to their discourse on this topic.

 Elsberry juxtaposes two interpretations of ID advocates' analogies with Lysenkoism.
-He first offers the more charitable one that the basis of analogy is the sudden unraveling of Lysenkoism.
-This is curious in itself, and a point I hope to get back to shortly.
+He first offers a "more benign" one that the basis of analogy is the sudden unraveling of Lysenkoism.
 The more insidious interpretation in his mind is that idea that ID advocates "represent the underdog anti-establishment pitted against the implacable opposition of entrenched ideology."
-Elsberry's contrast here is all an extended analysis of a statement by Jay Richards that the analogy is about neo-Darwinism as a sociological phenomenon as a "moribund 19th century enterprise" that has nonetheless established a monopoly through intimidation; this analogy is "a sociological observation about a seemingly invincible intellectual hegemony that which nevertheless collapsed quickly." [emphasis mine] What Elsberry fails to see is that both the sudden unraveling and the "less than civil means of suppressing dissent" are related--both moribund systems have had to be propped up with authoritarian force because they are houses of cards.
+Elsberry's contrast here is all an extended analysis of statements by Jay Richards and that the analogy is about neo-Darwinism as a sociological phenomenon as a "moribund 19th century enterprise" which has nonetheless established a monopoly through intimidation; this analogy is "a sociological observation about a seemingly invincible intellectual hegemony that which nevertheless collapsed quickly." [emphasis mine] What Elsberry fails to see is that both the sudden unraveling and the "less than civil means of suppressing dissent" are related--both moribund systems have had to be propped up with authoritarian force because they are houses of cards.

 Elsberry will not present any information about why ID advocates and ID sympathizers such as David Berlinski believe that neo-Darwinism is a shaky house of cards.
 He takes the specific contributions of neo-Darwinism to important fields for granted.
 From what I have been able to gather the contributions of it to the fields of immunology and biotechnology are simply too numerous to mention, which is why none of them are ever mentioned.
 He will merely state the contributions are myriad and demonstrate that Darwinism has been rigorously tested in Popperian fashion for 150 years.